Bobby Wood: Loan to Erzgebirge Aue

 In February 2015, Wood moved to fellow 2.
 Bundesliga side Erzgebirge Aue, signing a contract until 2017.
 For Aue, Wood made nine league appearances and scored three goals before seeing the club relegated to 3.
 Liga for the first time in six years.

 Union Berlin

-In July 2015, Wood signed a three-year contract with 1.
-FC Union Berlin for an undisclosed fee.
+In July 2015, Wood signed a three-year contract with Union Berlin for an undisclosed fee.
 In his Union Berlin debut season, Wood broke the record for goals scored by an American in a single season in Germany's top two flights.

 Hamburger SV

 On May 15, 2016, Wood signed a four-year deal with Hamburger SV.
 On August 27, Wood made his Bundesliga debut with Hamburg against FC Ingolstadt.
 In the 1–1 draw, Wood scored the opening goal with a fantastic strike from the edge of the box, beating out Ingolstadt defender Marvin Matip after receiving a long pass from keeper René Adler.
 After his debut, manager Bruno Labbadia commented that Wood "has lots of pace and uses his body skillfully".
 His goal was later voted as the Goal of the Week in the Bundesliga.
 Wood scored the first goal on September 10 at Bayer Leverkusen after Bayer keeper Bernd Leno came well off his line, but a late hat trick from Joel Pohjanpalo made the result 3–1 in favor of Bayer.

 Following the match against Leverkusen, however, the entire Hamburg team entered a dry spell in scoring lasting over a month, resulting in the sacking of Labbadia on September 25.
 Wood made his first start under new manager Markus Gisdol on October 25 in their second round DFB-Pokal match against Hallescher FC, scoring twice in the 4–0 victory.
 However, their problems in the league persisted, culminating in Wood being sent off in his first Bundesliga start under Gisdol, coming five days later at 1.
 FC Köln.
 After the match, Gisdol told reporters that Wood's red card, given when he elbowed Köln defender Dominique Heintz in the stomach, was "inexcusable", and Wood was handed a three-match ban by the DFB.